roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Yes, it is.
 You want me to drool over your body, don't you?"
 I said, circling around her.
 "I bet you love hearing guys tell you how hot you are, don't you?
 After being the mom for so long, you love that little thrill of having men tell you how sexy you are.
 You love having men tell you all the filthy things they want to do with your body, don't you?"
 I asked, staring at her, standing close.
 Mom's eyes flashed curiously and deciding to go along with it, she replied.

  "Yeah, I do."
 Mom began, her voice breathy.
 "I love how hot I am.
 It's my favorite thing about me.
 I love being hot.
 I love being sexy.
 I love walking into a room and knowing I'm hotter than any girl there.
 I love being around a group of twenty-year olds and still being the one guys are eyeing up.
 I love having people stare at me.
 I love catching people gawking at my ass, or my breasts.
 I love imagining what those people are thinking about me.
 I loved being better than any other woman."
-Report_Story #2